|

 Overall, I enjoyed the festival.
 The atmosphere was casual, unpretentious and friendly, and the music often displayed some excellent improvisational skills.
 My reservations concern the advancing age and perhaps staleness of the musical paradigms in which the featured groups tended to embody their improvisations.
 Newer currents of improvisation do exist in London, being regularly presented in the basement of Mark Wastell's Sound323 shop and elsewhere in the city, but have never been strongly represented at Freedom of the City.
 This is no doubt a reflection of the tastes and preferences of the organizers, who are of course under no obligation to put on performers who do not appeal to them.
 Nonetheless, the fact remains that the main festival dedicated to free improvisation in London is largely given over to the music that established the city's reputation as a centre for free improvisation in the late 1960s and early 1970s and not the cutting-edge developments that will keep the music alive as a radical force in the twenty-first century.

-The Orchestra Pit CD OP9
+Reduced The Orchestra Pit CD OP9